Herefordshire Militia: Civil wars

-For the Second Bishops' War in 1640, Warwickshire was ordered to muster 300 trained bandsmen and march them to Newcastle upon Tyne.
+For the Second Bishops' War in 1640, Herefordshire was ordered to muster 300 trained bandsmen and march them to Newcastle upon Tyne.
 Once again many of those sent on this unpopular service would have been untrained replacements and conscripts.

 Control of the TBs was one of the major points of dispute between Charles I and Parliament that led to the First English Civil War.
 When open warfare broke out, neither side made much use of the TBs beyond securing the county armouries for their own full-time troops who would serve anywhere in the country, many of whom were former trained bandsmen, or using the TBs as auxiliary units for garrisons.

 As Parliament tightened its grip on the country after the Second English Civil War, it passed new Militia Acts in 1648 and 1650 that replaced lords lieutenant with county commissioners appointed by Parliament or the Council of State.
 From now on, the term 'Trained Band' began to disappear in most counties.
 Under the Commonwealth and Protectorate, the militia received pay when called out, and operated alongside the New Model Army to control the country.
 Many militia regiments were called out in 1651 during the Scottish invasion (the Worcester campaign) and the Herefordshires were part of a concentration ordered to defend Gloucester.